-On February 1, the day after Congress passed this new amendment, President Abraham Lincoln signed a congressional joint resolution submitting the proposed measure to the state legislatures for ratification.
-Since the amendment had already been approved by two-thirds of both chambers of Congress, Lincoln’s signature was symbolic rather than necessary.
+On February 1, the day after Congress passed this new amendment, President Abraham Lincoln signed a joint congressional resolution submitting the proposed measure to the state legislatures for ratification.
+Since the amendment had already been approved by two-thirds of both chambers of Congress, Lincoln’s signature was merely a symbolic gesture.

 That evening, Lincoln addressed a crowd celebrating passage of the amendment at the White House.
 He said, “The occasion was one of congratulation to the country and to the whole world.
 But there is a task yet before us–to go forward and consummate by the votes of the states that which Congress so nobly began.”

-Lincoln praised Congress for approving the measure, calling it “the fitting if not indispensable adjunct to the consummation of the great game we are playing.”
-He said that courts could have overturned his Emancipation Proclamation as unconstitutional, “But this amendment is a King’s cure for all the evils.
+Lincoln praised members of Congress for approving the measure, which he called “the fitting if not indispensable adjunct to the consummation of the great game we are playing.”
+He said that courts could have ruled his Emancipation Proclamation unconstitutional, “But this amendment is a King’s cure for all the evils.
 It winds the whole thing up.”

-The amendment needed the approval of three-fourths of all state legislatures for ratification.
-The Lincoln administration expected to restore the Confederate states to the Union, and a condition of their restoration would be to approve the amendment, giving it an excellent chance of becoming law.
+This measure could not become law without support from at least a minority of southern states.
+The Lincoln administration expected to restore these states to the Union, and a condition of their restoration would be to approve the amendment, giving it an excellent chance of becoming law.
 When the Thirteenth Amendment was finally ratified in December, slavery in America was abolished forever.